dnanexus/dxCompiler/doc/ExpertOptions.md

 When calling a workflow with `dx run`, jobs and analyses launched by this workflow will have their temporary workspaces to store resources and intermediate outputs.
 By default, when a job or an analysis has transitioned to a terminal state (done, failed, or terminated), its temporary workspace will be destroyed by the system.

-If you wish to leave them around longer (around 3 days) after executing the workflow, two things needs to be done:
+If you wish to delay the destruction of these temporary workspaces and keep them around longer (around 3 days) after executing the workflow, two things need to be done:

-1. Add this setting to the top-level of the extras.json:
+1. Add this setting to the top-level of the extras file:

 ```
 {